GitItGoing/SpellsCommander/README.md

 SpellsCommander is a command line based spell creator plugin for Minecraft 1.15.2

-This project was created because I believe that a command line interface is far easier to test, use, and allows for copy and paste of spells from other users.

-During development process it was extremely useful to cut and paste a spell configuration versus doing a series of clicks.
-The interface is much like a Linux prompt which is loved by developers worldwide during the app creation process.
+This plugin enables Minecraft administrators, creatives and quest developers to create objects with spell-casting abilities using a powerful, simple and efficient interface.
+Unlike the GUI interfaces preferred by players, the development of spells is far more efficient with a command line.
+For example, it is very useful to be able to cut and paste a spell configuration one is testing, vs doing a series of clicks.
+Command line is loved by Linux developers worldwide during the app creation process and it's now available for spell creation process as well.

-# What are some features of SpellsCommander?
+# Key features

-SpellsCommander allows for creating, editing and deleting spells thanks to a local MySQL Database for spells.
+SpellsCommander allows for creating, editing and deleting spells using command line

+The spell information is stored in a local SQL database, benefiting from the __[ACID](https://en.wikipedia.org/wiki/ACID)__ properties.
+You'd want your saved spells to be available, consistent, isolated and durable, right?

-The plugin comes with 7 presets of spell effects including a static laserbeam, an 3D oscillating wave, a spiral cone and others.
-Along with compatibility with all 1.15.2 particle effects
+The plugin comes with seven presets of spell effects including a static laserbeam, an 3D oscillating wave, a spiral cone and others.

+The plugin is compatible with all 1.15.2 particle effects.

-This plugin comes with a Mana bar, allowing for control on the amount of spells castable at once
+This plugin comes with a Mana bar, allowing for control on the amount of spells castable at once.

 # Are there examples of the plugin in use?